GrantExec

 NIH Exploratory/Developmental Research Project Grant (Parent R21 Clinical Trial Required)

-This funding opportunity supports innovative and high-risk research projects that involve clinical trials, aimed at advancing biomedical, behavioral, or clinical science, and is open to a wide range of eligible institutions and researchers.
+This funding opportunity supports innovative early-stage research projects that involve clinical trials aimed at advancing the understanding, prevention, diagnosis, or treatment of human diseases and disorders.

 Active